Zephalon/ImageDownsampler/README.md

 A lightweight Image Downsampler for browsers with canvas support.

-## Usage

-This script does not preload images, make sure your image is loaded.
-I recommend the jQuery 'onload' method (see examples).
-It returns a two-dimensional array (samples[x][y]).

-Consider reducing the sample size or the accuracy to improve the performance.

 ## Settings (defaults)

 - 'samples_x' - the number of horizontal samples (10)